EdOverflow/legal-bug-bounty/templates/safe_harbor_third_party.md

 ## ⚖ Legal disclaimer

 **⚠ This is not legal advice!
-See disclaimer, you must consult your lawyers, I’m not admitted in the U.S.**
+See disclaimer, you must consult your lawyers, the contributors of this project are not admitted in the U.S.**